microsoft/terminal/doc/specs/#11000 - Marks/Shell-Integration-Marks.md

 **FTCS_COMMAND_EXECUTED** sequence.
 However, cmd.exe also doesn't allow multiline prompts, so we can be relatively certain that when the user presses
 <kbd>enter</kbd>, that's the end of the prompt.
 We may want to add a setting to
-auto-mark enter as the _end of the prompt_.
-We've already got that setting, sorta, with `autoMarkPrompts`.
+auto-mark <kbd>enter</kbd> as the _end of the prompt_.
+We've already got that setting, with `autoMarkPrompts`.
 That would at least allow cmd.exe to emit a {command finished}{prompt start}{prompt...}{command start} in the prompt, and have us add the command executed.
 That's not perfect (we wouldn't be able to get error information), but it does work well enough.